Weekly Lab Meetings

 Carson-Newman Eagle Battalion color guard presents the National, Army and school colors at all home Football games and specially requested events.
 Two rifles guard the colors as the color guard marches onto the field to present arms for the national anthem.
 The color presentation is brief but this is a proud moment since all eyes are fixed on the American Flag for the duration of our National Anthem.
 Precision and smooth execution is extremely important so we practice the routine many times before the game so we can perform flawlessly.

 Ranger Challenge is the varsity sport of Army ROTC.
 It is a competition designed to develop and test the esprit-de-corps, technical and tactical competence, physical fitness, team work, endurance, and leadership abilities of its participants.
 The capstone event consists of a grueling 2 day competition.
 The Carson Newman University Ranger Challenge Team trains year round for the Brigade Competition held annually at Ft.
-Jackson, SC.
-The competition has a number of events including the Army Physical Fitness Test, M -16 rifle marksmanship, squad assault course, land navigation, hand grenade assault course, combat patrolling and a 10k foot march.
+Knox, Ky.
+The competition has a number of events including the Army Physical Fitness Test, Unknown distance foot march, squad assault course, land navigation, hand grenade assault course, medical care, combat patrolling and several mental challenges.
 Carson Newman University Ranger Challenge cadets undergo intense training 5 days a week in preparation for the competition.
 We pride ourselves on excellence and exceeding the standard.

 Physical Fitness Training